higorspinto/software-quality-measures/README.md

 The class *LongNumber* has six methods.
 We assigned 6 points to start.
 And then, 1 point for each iterative structure in methods *sum(Long[] a)* and *product(Long[] a)*.
 The McCabe cyclomatic complexity for this class is 8.

-If the file that you are working has more than one class, we can measure the average of McCabe cyclomatic complexity for all classes in the file.
+If the file that you are working has more than one class, you need to measure the average of McCabe cyclomatic complexity for all classes in the file.
 For an instance, you are working in a file that has two classes.
 The first class has 8 points of complexity and the second class has 6 points of complexity.
 Then the average of complexity in the file is 7.

 ## 2) Coupling